cseshahriar/shosen-crm/README.md

 # shosen-crm
-CRM project with django and vue.js
+CRM pet project with django and vue.js and
+Rest API and vuejs learning project